AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 - [JSHint](https://jshint.com/)

 I used JSHint - a code analysis tool for Java Script.
 JSHint kept showing me unused variables.
 A lot of these variables are used in the HTML pages.
-I went through the js code to remove all the unused variables.
+I went through the JS code to remove all the unused variables.

 ![JSHint](./docs/JSHint.png)